oidc-wp/openid-connect-generic/readme.txt

 Hellō supports all popular OpenID Connect claims and we are continually adding claims to Hellō.
 You can see the full list at [Hellō Claims](https://www.hello.dev/documentation/hello-claims.html)

 == Changelog ==

+= 1.0.4 =

+* Feature: added "Settings" link right in plugin list
+* Fix: show "Continue with Hellō" button on login page only if the plugin is configured

 = 1.0.3 =